tryyang2001/tp/docs/UserGuide.md

 ```
 💡 **Tip:** If you do not specify the date and time of the Food Item, it is assumed that the date and time is based on the date and time of input.

-💡 **Tip:** It is possible to add Food Item without providing the calorie of it.
+💡 **Tip:** It is possible to add Food Item without providing the calories of it.
 You can do this by saving the corresponding
 Food Item into the Food Bank.
 More details can be found [here](#45-building-your-food-bank).

-❗ The input date `DD-MM-YYYY` must be within the past 7 days (including today).
-For example, if today date is `08-11-2021`, then the input
-date must be within `01-11-2021` to `08-11-2021`.

 #### 4.2.2 Viewing Food List `view f/`

-You may want to view what food items you have consumed and how many calories you have taken in this week.
+You may want to view what Food Items you have consumed and how many calories you have taken in this week.
 This command will show
 the list of Food Items and their calories that you have added within the past 7 days (including today) into the Food List.

 Format: `view f/`